CruzerBlade9369/LocoOwnership/README.md

 - Not own more than 16 locomotives at a time (limit customizable).

 Known issues:
 - Locomotives may still despawn during the "game has been updated" event.
+- (**MAJOR**) In rare cases, an owned locomotive might remove and replace the demonstrator loco of the same type.
+This issue is currently being investigated.

 Some known incompatibilities with other mods:
 - [Rolling Stock Ownership](https://github.com/fauxnik/dv-rolling-stock-ownership) (conflicting features)